AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of

-To this end, we examined five prominent discourse channels between December 2022 and December 2024, each playing a unique role in shaping perceptions: news articles, research press releases, YouTube videos, TikTok videos, and Reddit posts.
-After applying health and AI keyword combinations and targeted content filtering, we obtained a total of 20,682 items.
-We then studied the general trends and cross-platform differences across these five public discourse channels through the three dimensions.
-Our results demonstrate that public communication about LLMs in health is generally positive --- increasing so over time, and that narratives are mostly framed episodically by focusing on isolated instances rather than broader societal or systemic implications.
+To this end, we examined five prominent discourse channels between December 2022 and December 2024, based on the release date of ChatGPT (November 30, 2022)~\cite{ChatGPT_launch}.
+Each channel plays a unique role in shaping perceptions: news articles, research press releases, YouTube videos, TikTok videos, and Reddit posts.
+We collected 62,783 items using keyword combinations that required at least one health-related term and one LLM-related term, and reduced this to 21,773 items through LLM-assisted content filtering.
+We then studied the general trends and cross-platform differences in lexical style, informational content, and symbolic representation.
+Our results demonstrate that public narratives about LLMs in health are generally positive and increasing so over time, and they are mostly framed episodically by focusing on isolated instances rather than broader societal or systemic implications.
 At the same time, we observe a lack of a thorough introduction to or an overview of LLM risks in public discourse.
 When risks are mentioned, they are largely framed as information quality concerns, with rare explanation of the generative nature that differentiates LLMs from traditional information sources.
 Further, differences exist across content creator types: layperson-driven platforms such as TikTok and Reddit emphasize consumer needs and mental health care while showing greater variations in emotional tone and anthropomorphism, yet are less likely to communicate risks.
 On the contrary, professionally-authored content such as news articles and research press releases focus more on clinical applications and are more likely to situate issues within broader societal or systemic contexts.